Breastfeeding

 Do you have specific questions about breastfeeding during pregnancy?
 Feel free to ask our lactation expert and/or register for our special info session on breastfeeding.

-Under supervision of a midwife/lactation consultant you get tot know more of the advantages and functioning of breastfeeding and how it will play out in the hospital and at home.
-With guidance of a midwife/lactation consultant, you will get information about breastfeeding, its benefits, how it works and how it will proceed in the hospital and at home.
+Under supervision of a midwife/lactation consultant you get to know more of the advantages and functioning of breastfeeding and how it will play out in the hospital and at home.
+With guidance of a midwife/lactation consultant you will get information about breastfeeding, its benefits, how it works and how it will proceed in the hospital and at home.
 This session is best taken when you are 30 weeks pregnant.

 • duration: 45 minutes